Board of Aldermen Meeting Minutes

 Approval of Minutes:

-The board reviewed the regular session minutes from March 18, 2025.
-Langston moved and Edmunds seconded to approve the minutes.
+The board reviewed the regular and closed session minutes from April 15, 2025.
+Langston moved and Cutler seconded to approve the minutes.
 The motion carried by a unanimous vote.

 Bills:

 A list of bills was presented for approval.
-Farrell noted City Collector/Treasurer Stephanie Porter made the report more detailed than in the past.
-After review, Langston moved and Edmunds seconded the motion to approve the bills presented.
+After review, Cone moved and Langston seconded the motion to approve the bills presented.
 The motion passed unanimously.

 Financial Reports:

-Financial reports for the month ending March 31, 2025 were presented and reviewed.
-Cutler moved and Cone seconded to accept the financial reports.
+Financial reports for the month ending April 31, 2025 were presented and reviewed.
+Langston moved and Cone seconded to accept the financial reports.
 The motion carried by a unanimous vote.

 Old or Unfinished business: